 But if it's the middle of the night or a holiday or there is some reason you can't find a dentist...

-I can help you narrow the possibilities, ease the pain with one of these simple tooth ache remedies and calm your anxiety until you can get a proper remedy for your problem.
+I can help you narrow the possibilities, possibly ease the pain with one of these simple tooth ache remedies and calm your anxiety until you can find a permanent remedy for your problem.

 The nerve inside your tooth gets irritated it hurts!
 This condition aka pulpitis is the most common cause of severe tooth pain.
 It can be reversible or irreversible, meaning your nerve can recover on it's own or not.
 More about when to see your dentist for tooth nerve pain here.

-Pulpitis can cause sensitivity to cold, hot, pressure, pain that comes on for no reason or wakes you up at night.
+Pulpitis can cause sensitivity to cold, hot, pressure and pain that comes on for no reason or wakes you up at night.